gdoumenc/coworks/docs/configuration.rst

 There are three configuration levels:

 * Project config,
 * Execution config,
 * Application config.

 **Project configuration**
     Project configuration is related to how the team works and how deployment should be done.
 This description is done by a project configuration file: ``project.cws.yml``.
-This project configuration file describes the commands and options associated on the project.
+This project configuration file describes the commands and options associated to the project.

 **Execution configuration**
     As for the `Twelve-Factor App <https://12factor.net/>`_ : *"The twelve-factor app stores config in environment variables.